openhive-network/psql_tools/src/hive_fork_manager/Readme.md

 When a table is edited, its shadow table is automatically adapted to the new structure (the old shadow table is dropped and a new one is created with the new structure).

+### States Providers Library
+There are examples of applications which are generic and theirs tables could be used by whide range of more specific applicatations.
+Some of common application are embedded inside hive_fork_manager in form of state providers: tables definitions and code to fill them.

+#### Why we introduced The States Providers instead of preparing regular application
+The problem is that applications work with different speeds and so thy work on data snapshots from different blockchain time.
+If we would deliver regular application, then any user application won't be synchronized with delivered applications.
+The Applications may read data from prepared applications which are not fit to theirs states.

+Another problems is authorization - one application cannot look at data of other applications (except when they are owned by the same postgres role).
+This problem can be partially solved with group roles and privileges inheritance, but it is not sure if would be possible to prevent writing by users applications to the prepared application tables.

+### Why we introduced The States Providers instead of extend the set of reversible/irreversible tables
+There is a one big difference between reversible data and other tables - reversible data are only inserted or removed, other tables can also be updated.
+Whole reversible/irreversible mechanics is based on assumption that the rows are only inserted or removed during fork is serviced.

 ## Database structure
 ### Fork manager
 ![alt text](./doc/evq_fork_db.png)